 Axis in Flutter Linear Gauge (SfLinearGauge)

 The Linear Gauge axis is a scale where a set of values can be plotted.
-An axis can be customized by changing the thickness, color and edge styles.
-Axis elements such as labels and ticks can also be easily customized and you can also inverse the axis.
+An axis can be customized by changing the thickness, color, and edge styles.
+Axis elements such as labels and ticks can also be easily customized, and you can inverse the axis.

 Default axis

-By default axis will have the minimum axis value as 0 and the maximum axis value as 100.
-Without any changes the default axis of the Linear Gauge will be displayed as follows.
+By default axis will have a minimum axis value as 0 and a maximum axis value of 100.
+Without any customization, the default axis of the Linear Gauge will be displayed as follows:

 Widget build(BuildContext context) {